sous-chefs/bind/documentation/bind_primary_zone_template.md

 | `expire`  | `52w`                   | The length of time that a zone will be considered invalid if the primary name server is unavailable.                |
 | `minimum` | `30`                    | The length of time that a name server will cache a negative (`NXDOMAIN`) result.                                    |

-<sup><a name="ft1">1</a>:  If this zone has secondary servers configured then you will need to either manually manage this and update when the record set changes, or use the `manage_serial` property.</sup>
+If this zone has secondary servers configured then you will need to either manually manage this and update when the record set changes, or use the `manage_serial` property.</sup>

 ## A note on serial numbers